masagrator/ReverseNX/README.md

 For now in experimental phase, because it looks like SaltyNX is not in good terms with some games (they will crash without any plugin).

+Testing was done on FW 7.0.1, Atmosphere 0.9.1-0.9.2

+It should work with ReinX too.

 -----------

 Flags: